 The inner workings of our skin:

 The epidermis is the exterior layer of the skin.
 It acts as the protective shield.
 The outer most barrier of the epidermis is called the stratum corneum.
-The dermis, which contains the underlying tissue and includes your sweat glands and hair follicles.
+The dermis contains the underlying tissue and includes your sweat glands and hair follicles.
 And the hypodermis is the deepest layer of connective tissue.

 What is a nanoparticle?